Eti-ini/Portfolio/README.md

 # Eti-ini Umoh- Data Analyst Portfolio
 ## About
-Hi, I am Eti-ini Umoh, a Pharmacist from the University of Benin, Nigeria.
-I am a data analyst and enthusiast passionate about uncovering insights and making data-driven decisions, especially in the healthcare sector.
-I have developed a unique blend of technical and soft skills necessary to drive insights from data.
+I’m a data analyst passionate about solving problems with data—both in healthcare and beyond.
+With a strong blend of technical skills and analytical thinking, I love uncovering insights that drive smart decisions.
+My goal is to transform raw data into meaningful stories that create real impact, especially in the healthcare sector.

 Throughout my journey, I have learnt to transform complex data into actionable insights and uncover hidden patterns and trends.
 As an entry-level data analyst, I am ready to leverage my skills to solve problems with data.

 This repository showcases my skills in SQL, Excel, PowerBI and Python for Data Analysis and how I have used these skills to uncover useful insights and make decisions.